FJosias1997/autoform_py/README.md

 Rerun `main.py` to continue.

-⚠️ Note: Depending on your machine’s performance, waiting 5 seconds after login page might be too long or too short.
+Depending on your machine’s performance, waiting 5 seconds for the browser to open might be too long or too short.

 If this happens, open the csv_bot.py file and adjust the time.sleep value: